 In Brief

-Feldbinder EUT and KIP are two fundamentally different bulk trailer types — EUT is a horizontal pneumatic silo with an aerating floor in food-grade stainless steel; KIP is a hydraulic tipping body with gravity discharge.
+Feldbinder EUT and KIP are two fundamentally different bulk trailer types — EUT is a horizontal pneumatic silo with an aerating floor in food-grade stainless steel; KIP is an aluminium pressure silo with a hydraulically tipping body and pneumatic discharge assisted by tipping.
 They differ in tank material, unloading principle, typical cargo and service requirements.
 PHS Magnum in Chorula services both: stainless steel welding and valve overhaul for EUT; hydraulic cylinder and hinge repair for KIP.

 Feldbinder EUT and KIP – Two Approaches to Bulk Transport